WE ARE HUBBY, a curated artobiography

 Studio visit #3: Tyler Hubby, The Red Velvet Anatomical Dream

 Second cousin by blood, first cousin in mischief.
 There’s no mistaking our lineage.
 We share peculiar mannerisms, an unmistakable Hubby-brand mischievousness that has been perfectly yin-yanged in contrast.
-While Tyler has chuckled his way through macabre subject matter—death, discord, and aberration, I have focused on making lemonade art from life’s lemons.
+While Tyler has chuckled his way through macabre subject matter: death, discord, and aberration, I have explored life’s lemons with a lemonade lens.
 What makes it all the more interesting is that our shadow and light are blending.
-He is newly photographing flowers alongside skeletons, and I am opening up the closet of material where my skeletons have been stored.
+He is newly photographing flowers alongside skeletons, and I am flooding light into the closet where my skeletons have been stored.

 An accomplished artist, filmmaker, editor, teacher, and lover of Halloween, he’s cultivated a body of work that weaves photography, art noise, character studies, experimental videos, punk rock, and documentary filmmaking.